JamesAmato/cmb-ml/README.md

 ## General

+- [ ] Clean up import structure
+    - [ ] look for "...core"
-- [ ] Clean up import structure (look for "...core"; put core asset handlers into a single import)
+    - [ ] put core asset handlers into a single import
+    - [ ] get HealpyMap out of core or others into it
 - [ ] Where reasonable, load from configs in the `__init__` statement of Executors, for better compatibility with prerun

 Polarization: